tshauck/blog.trenthauck.com/content/posts/testing-static-sites-and-other-cool-shit.md

 ... that got my brain going.
 First I thought, man I'd love to attend (and still would), but since that's unlikely I thought I should run my own field experiment.
-And with that a Memorial Day Weekend hack was born.
+And with that I decided to make the time and a Memorial Day Weekend hack was born.

 ## AB Testing With Static Sites